Am I able to apply before I open my center?

 What happens if we allow our accreditation status to lapse and then decide to re-apply?

-Lapses in an organizations Accreditation Status: Should an organization choose not to apply for re-accreditation and their UCA Accreditation status lapses, but the organization elects to re-apply within one year of the expiration date, it will still be considered a renewing organization.
-After a year past its expiration date, the organization’s application and survey will be considered first-time / initial application and a history of compliance will no longer be expected.
-A new application will need to be submitted online along with the application fee.
+Lapses in an organization’s Accreditation Status: Should an organization choose to re-apply for accreditation after their UCA Accreditation status lapses, the organization’s application and survey will be considered first-time / initial application and a history of compliance will no longer be expected.
+Organizations should avoid lapsing, as repeating cycle of lapse/initial application is not allowed.